The Art of Cooking Times: How to Know When Food Is Really Done

 For example:

-That’s why the most skilled cooks rely on a combination of timing and observation.
-While the recipe might say “bake for 20 minutes,” you’ll know it’s truly done by watching for golden edges, a clean toothpick, or a fragrant aroma wafting from the oven.
+That’s why the best cooks rely on both observation and cooking times.
+While the recipe might say “bake for 20 minutes,” you’ll know it’s truly done by checking for golden edges, a clean toothpick, or that irresistible aroma wafting from the oven.

 💡 Pro tip: Don’t rely solely on the clock.
 Combine time with doneness cues like internal temperature, texture, color, and aroma.
 This is how you cook with precision, and with confidence.